guygreenleaf/discordBot/README.md

 Custom Discord Bot written in Python.

-This is a bot that you can use freely and easily modify within your discord server.
+This is a bot that you can use freely and easily modify for use within your discord server.

 Currently, this bot contains the following functionality: